webBlaster/Items-Catalog/readme.md

  ```
  python3 app.py
  ```

- ### Play around in the Dessert Catalog
- Play around in the [Dessert Catalog](http://localhost:8000/catalog).
- You may check out the desserts that I have set as the defaults.
-You can even add, edit, or delete your own dessert items after logging in through Google.

  ### Turn off web server
  Press CTRL+C to turn off the web server.
 This will stop the Dessert Catalog.